-Cable TV or satellite No Broadband Yes Not Known b.
+Cable TV or satellite Yes Sky Broadband Yes Sky b.
 Is there a septic tank system at your property?
-I No If you have answered yes, please answer the two questions below: (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenand ce contract for your s eptic tank?
-If have answered yes, details maintenance contract: of the company with which you have a 11.
-Responsibilities for shared o r common areas a.
-Are you aware of any respoused jointly, such as the repoundary, or garden area?
-Yes If you have answered yes, p lease give details: % of any the repair to Gate, Ro ad & Bridge b.
-Is there a responsibility to coroof, common stairwell or o No If you have answered yes, p lease give details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
-Yes d.
-Do you have the right to wal for example to put out your boundaries?
-Yes If you have answered yes, p lease give details: shared access e.
-As far as you are aware, do walk over your property, for maintain their boundaries?
-No If you have answered yes, p lease give details: f.
-As far as you are aware, is t your property? (public right right to pass, whether or no of way is a way ove r which the public has a No If you have answered yes, p
+If you have answered yes, please answer the two questions below: (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintena nce contract for your septic tank?
+No If have answered yes, details of the company with which you have a maintenance contract: 11.
+Responsibilities for shared or common areas a.
+Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
+No If you have answered yes, please give details: b.
+Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
+No If you have answered yes, please give details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+No d.
+Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
+No If you have answered yes, please give details: e.
+As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?
+No If you have answered yes, please give details: f. · 1 ht of way is a way o t of way across any part of ver which the public has a ely-owned.)
+No If you have answered yes, please give details: